XiovV/dokkup/README.md

 In case you've never done an update, the rollback field will be set to false, meaning that dokkup will not be able to do a rollback as there's no previous state to return to.

 ## Stop a job
-If you wish to stop a job, you can do so with the `dokkup stop job command`:
+If you wish to stop a job, you can do so with the `dokkup stop job` command:
 ```shell
 $ dokkup stop job demo.yaml
 ```